Cubillos1101/Data_Analysis-Data_extraction_for_business_decision_making/README.md

 #### Date: February 2, 2025

 ## **Introduction**
-We will explore the different databases of a fictitious company (Northwind database), which seeks to make the decision of paying a bonus to the employees who have made the 5 highest sales.
+In this project, we will explore the Northwind database, a fictitious company's data repository, to solve a business problem: identifying the top 5 employees with the highest sales and awarding them a bonus.
+Through this process, we will learn how to use SQL queries to join tables, calculate data, and aggregate results to make informed business decisions.

 ## **Task 1 : Project and Database Introduction**
 **Objective:** Explore different databases to understand their structure, including the columns and the type of information they contain.